 With executive expertise in business, nonprofit and higher education institutions, Carol A. Poore, Ph.D. /MBA helps organizations expand capacity and capital through strategy, fundraising/financial sustainability, and community development.
 Her research work has focused on how vital networks create healthy, vibrant communities and urban revitalization.

 Carol has built a strong community coalition of Phoenix Phabulous Experience collaborators.
-In 2013, she launched a community storytelling event, the first of many to come, with the help of signature storytellers, historians and artists, leading to the production and debut of the Phoenix History Mural in 2014.
-This art collection is one of other game-changing initiatives produced to enrich the urban experience in Downtown Phoenix.
+In 2013, she launched a community storytelling event, the first of many to come, with the help of signature storytellers, historians and artists, leading to the production and debut of the Phoenix History Murals.
+Since then, this 16-piece mural art collection has traveled to more than 25 grand civic spaces and is a game-changing arts/culture and storytelling initiative bringing people together to tell the story of “us,” and enriching the urban experience in Downtown Phoenix.

 Hugo Medina serves as project curator of the Phoenix History Mural and is leading a team of volunteer mural artists who are creating an iconic mural representing nine major time periods in the history of Phoenix, including the imagined future.

 Born in La Paz, Bolivia, Hugo immigrated to New York as a child, where his interest in art was fostered by his architect father.
 Hugo received his Bachelor of Fine Arts degree from C.W Post/ Long Island University in 1998 and his Master’s Degree in Education from University of Phoenix in 2006.